Want to help save the Amazon rainforest? Eat less meat. Here’s why.

 A report by the UN Intergovernmental Panel on Climate Change said that changing our diets to include less meat could contribute 20 percent of the effort needed to reduce the rising of global temperatures.

 A huge kudos to you if you’re already following a plant-based lifestyle!
-If not, please consider doing so, or even just reducing the amount you eat.
+If not, please consider doing so, or even just reduce your meat consumption.
 Here’s a blog post with 5 tips to help you eat less meat.
 Every little bit helps and we’re here to support you.

 You can also help by spreading the word on this issue.
 Share this blog post and others you see on social media.